kitnil/awesome/README.md

 ## TypeScript

+- [lens](https://github.com/lensapp/lens) - Lens - The Kubernetes IDE
+- [elsa](https://github.com/elsaland/elsa) - ❄️ Elsa is a minimal, fast and secure runtime for Javascript and Typescript written in Go
 - [mwoffliner](https://github.com/openzim/mwoffliner) - Scrape any online Mediawiki motorised wiki (like Wikipedia) to your local filesystem
 - [awesome-chrome-extension-boilerplate](https://github.com/tjx666/awesome-chrome-extension-boilerplate) - Use react + typescript + webpack to enhance your chrome extension development experience
 - [awesome-travel](https://github.com/unseen1980/awesome-travel) - Do you want to build a travel app?